5 Steps to Break Bad Habits

 Examples of Goals:

-• Negative framing: “I want to stop eating junk food.”
+• Negative framing: “I want to stop biting my nails.”

-• Positive framing: “I want to feel energized by eating healthy meals.”
+• Positive framing: “I want to have healthy, attractive nails I feel confident about.”

 Step 3: Replace the Habit